Safi, Morocco

 • Abu Mohammed Salih, 12th century religious leader

-• Mohamed Reggab: film director
+• Mohamed Reggab, film director

-• Uri Sebag: Israeli politician
+• Uri Sebag, Israeli politician

-• Abraham Ben Zmirro: 15th century rabbi
+• Abraham Ben Zmirro, 15th century rabbi

-• Abderrazak Hamdallah, professional footballer
+• Abderrazak Hamdallah, footballer

-• Yahia Attiyat Allah, professional footballer
+• Yahia Attiyat Allah, footballer

 References